musinsky/develop/sqlite/README.md

 for developers who prefer that kind of thing. <br /> `CREATE TABLE test (name TEXT, age INTEGER) STRICT;`

+Note that numeric arguments in parentheses that following the type name (ex:
+`VARCHAR(255)`) are ignored by SQLite, SQLite does not impose any length restrictions.
+Type `VARCHAR` contains the string "CHAR" and is thus assigned `TEXT` affinity.

+SQLite does not have a storage class set aside for storing dates and/or times.

 ## SQLite notes
 * SQLite is a **case insensitive**.
 Table names and column names can be typed in